shautvast/tipi-lang/README.md

 ISSUES
 * Make everything an expression.
 If is a statement and so it can not be type checked
 * improve indenting
-* add an extra pass that creates a more IR-like representation (enum instead of bytes)
-  * easier debugging
-  * chunk debug to stdout can be removed